PixelChainDapp/PixelChain-GoLang-Decoder/README.md

 ## Install (Linux/OSX)

-Run the following commands
+Clone the repository and run the following commands

-`go get github.com/PixelChainDapp/PixelChain-GoLang-Decoder`

-`cd $GOPATH/src/github.com/PixelChainDapp/PixelChain-GoLang-Decoder/`
+`cd PixelChain-GoLang-Decoder`

 `cp config.json.dist config.json`

 Register in https://infura.io/ and create a project.
 Copy the `MAINNET` https endpoint assigned to your project an replace it in your `config.json` file under the `NetworkAddress` key.

+To run the application without build

+`go run pixelchain.go 0`

 To build the application run